 The companies responsible for the discovery, testing, manufacture and marketing of these products also want to ensure that they supply products that are safe and make a worthwhile contribution to public health and welfare.

 A new class of professionals emerged to handle regulatory matters for companies.
-TOPRA was established about 30 years ago to represent and support them.
+TOPRA was established about 30 years ago as a professional membership organisation to represent and support them.

 The regulatory professional

 The regulatory professional’s job is to keep track of the ever-changing legislation in all the regions in which the company wishes to distribute its products.
 They also advise on the legal and scientific restraints and requirements, and collect, collate and evaluate the scientific data their research and development colleagues are generating.

 They are responsible for the presentation of registration documents to regulatory agencies, and carry out all the subsequent negotiations necessary to obtain and maintain marketing authorisation for the products concerned.

 They give strategic and technical advice at the highest level in their companies, right from the beginning of the development of a product, making an important contribution both commercially and scientifically to the success of a development programme and the company as a whole.

 It takes anything up to 15 years to develop and launch a new pharmaceutical product and many problems may arise in the process of scientific development and because of a changing regulatory environment.

 Regulatory professionals help the company avoid problems caused by badly kept records, inappropriate scientific thinking or poor presentation of data.